WHY YOUR SOCIAL MEDIA FOLLOWER COUNT DOESN’T MATTER + WHAT DOES

-What matters is an engaged, carefully curated, and interested group of people that follow you because they identify with you, your brand and what you do.
-A group of followers that will engage with your content and advocate for your Cannabis Brand because they find value in what you post.
+What matters is not your social media follower count, but instead an engaged, carefully curated, and interested group of people that follow you because they identify with you, your brand and what you do.
+In other words, group of followers that will engage with your content and advocate for your Cannabis Brand because they find value in what you post.

 But, what matters even more is the depth of those business interactions.
 All the hits, likes and the generic comments left by other accounts hoping for engagement, still mean nothing if you don’t see conversions.
 All those thousands of followers on Instagram, Twitter and Facebook might as well not be there at all unless they interact with your business.

 For prospective customers and clients to get excited enough about something you posted to the extent that they engage with you and your business, they need to consume it.
 And for that to happen you need to be authentic and true to your brand while caring enough about your audience to give them what they want.

 What you really need in order to be successful in social media, is to define your audience, target those people, plan your content around their needs and desires, and then deliver it to them on the right platform, at the right time in a way that is true to you, your brand and your message.

 That’s the game.
 There is no way around it.
 And there are no shortcuts.